hellerve/ptolemy/done.md

 the pain points of German culture; and that’s a great thing!
 I read the book in little more than a day, and it was a day well spent!

+* *Eine Frau schaut auf Männer, die auf Frauen schauen: Essays über Kunst, Geschlecht und Geist* by **Siri Hustvedt** (2019)

+I didn’t know any of Siri Hustvedt’s work going into this book, I just thought the title sounded interesting in the bookstore.
+The book is extremely stimulating, because it is very eclectic, touching on topics I’m familiar with and some I know nothing about.
+I didn’t agree with the message of all of the essays, or even enjoy all of them, but it’s a good book nonetheless; and it made me decide to finally read some Kierkegaard!

 ## Management

 ### Papers